-As previously noted, a two-part referendum on the existing MMP electoral system was held in November 2011, along with the regularly scheduled general election.
+A two-part referendum on the existing MMP electoral system was held in November 2011, along with the regularly scheduled general election.
 Voters were asked if they wanted to retain MMP or change to another voting system, and then choose among four alternative voting systems: FPTP, Preferential Voting, STV or Supplementary Member.
-If a majority votes for change, a legally binding, second referendum will be held in 2014, in which voters will choose between MMP and the alternative electoral system selected in the second part of the preceding referendum.
+Had a majority voted for change, a legally binding, second referendum would have been held in 2014, in which voters would have chosen between MMP and the alternative electoral system selected in the second part of the preceding referendum.

 The Parliament of New Zealand consists of a single chamber, the House of Representatives, composed of 120 members directly elected by universal adult suffrage for a three-year term of office.

 The composition of the House of Representatives is determined by the Mixed Member Proportional (MMP) system, which combines elements of the single-member constituency plurality system with proportional representation (PR).
 Under this system, the country is divided into a number of single-member constituencies or electorates.
-There were 65 electorates in 1996, 67 in 1999, 69 in 2002 and 2005, and 70 in 2008.
+There were 65 electorates in 1996, 67 in 1999, 69 in 2002 and 2005, 70 in 2008 and 2011, and 71 in 2014 and 2017.
 Electorate seats are filled by the plurality or first-past-the-post method, under which the candidate obtaining the largest number of votes in each constituency is elected.

 However, in addition to nominating individual candidates at the electorate level, political parties set up lists of individuals at the national level.
 Each voter in New Zealand casts two votes, namely a party vote for a list, and an electorate vote for a constituency candidate.
 Party lists are closed, so voters may not choose individual candidates in or alter the order of such lists.
 The party vote is the most important of the two votes, since it is the one that determines the composition of the House of Representatives.

-In the five general elections held under the MMP system, House seats have been allocated in the following manner:
+In the eight general elections held under the MMP system, House seats have been allocated in the following manner: